When You Believe: Background and recording

 When Carey compiled her first compilation effort, #1's, "When You Believe" was included in the track listing.
 According to Carey, the song was included because she felt it was "a miracle" that she and Houston collaborated on a record.
 During the development of All That Glitters (a film Carey was working on at the time, later known as Glitter), she had been introduced to DreamWorks co-owner Jeffrey Katzenberg, who asked her if she would record the song "When You Believe" for the soundtrack of the animated film The Prince of Egypt.
 Houston, on the other hand, was introduced to the project through Kenneth "Babyface" Edmonds, with whom she had been collaborating on her album, My Love Is Your Love.
 After they were shown the film separately, both became very enthusiastic about participating in the project.

-The song was co-written by Stephen Schwartz and Kenneth Edmonds, who also produced the song.
-Edmonds expressed how he went through more than one version of the song and described its production as a beautiful movie ballad that was something different from anything he, Carey, or Houston had ever previously recorded.
+The song was co-written by Stephen Schwartz and Kenneth "Babyface" Edmonds, who also produced the song.
+Edmonds expressed how he went through more than one version of the song and described its production as a beautiful film ballad that was something different from anything he, Carey, or Houston had ever previously recorded.
 In an interview with Vibe, Carey said that she "liked [the song] the way it was".
 She had characterised it as "a very big ballad but in an inspirational way" and denied speculation that there had been past rivalry or animosity between her and Houston prior to its recording: "I never even really talked to her until this.
 We never had any issues between us.
-The media and everybody made it an issue."
+The media and everybody made it an issue".
 In an interview with Ebony, Houston spoke about her relationship with Carey:

 I enjoyed working with her very much.
 Mariah and I got along very great.
 We had never talked and never sang together before.
 We just had a chance for camaraderie, singer-to-singer, artist-to-artist, that kind of thing.
 We just laughed and talked and laughed and talked and sang in between that ...
 It's good to know that two ladies of soul can still be friends.
 We talked about doing other things together, enterprise-wise, which is cool, because she's got a good, vivid mind, that girl.
 She's a smart lady.
 I really like Mariah.

-While the pair continued to express their positive feelings for one another, tabloids began writing the opposite.
-There were claims that the two bore ill will against each other, and that they had to record the song separately due to constant tension.
+Although the pair continued to express positive feelings for one another, the media continued to perpetuate the rivalry narrative.
+It was alleged that the singers had to record their parts separately due to tension.
 While media speculation grew as the film's release date drew near, both singers maintained that they had become close friends, and had only the most positive things to say about each other.